capacitor-community/fcm/README.md

   .then(() => alert(`unsubscribed from topic`))
   .catch((err) => console.log(err));

-// Get FCM token instead the APN one returned by Capacitor FCM.getToken()
+// Get FCM token instead of the APN one returned by Capacitor FCM.getToken()
   .then((r) => alert(`Token ${r.token}`))
   .catch((err) => console.log(err));

-// Delete the old FCM token and get a new one FCM.refrehToken()
+// Delete the old FCM token and get a new one FCM.refreshToken()
   .then((r) => alert(`Token ${r.token}`))
   .catch((err) => console.log(err));